ctrlVnt/skeleton-race/README.md

 Contributions are welcome!
 If you find any bugs, have suggestions, or want to add new features, please feel free to open an issue or submit a pull request.

-A huge thank you to the people who freely provided the assets used in this project!
+A huge thank you to the people who freely provided the assets used in this project, in particular [Kay Lousberg](https://kaylousberg.itch.io)

 ## Demo